kensuka/bills-angular/README.md

 # bills-angular
 This is a Bill application based on Angular JS.
+This application let you manage your incomes/expenses, and see a resume about how much money you have and how much you wasted.

 You will need the REST service: https://github.com/kensuka21/bills-rest